Do Go On - 541 - The Freedom House Ambulance Service

 Thank you so much, Paul, Katie and Paul.

-Paul sandwich.
+Oh, Paul sandwich.

-Katie Sandwich.
+Katie sandwich.

 Paul's the bread.

-You know what I'm having a bread sandwich.
+Yeah, you're not talking like, you know what I'm having a bread sandwich.

-Fucking idiot, Jess.
+Sorry, fucking idiot, Jess.

 Oh, so stupid.